airbnb/javascript/README.md

     ```

   <a name="comparison--shortcuts"></a><a name="15.3"></a>
-  - [15.3](#comparison--shortcuts) Use shortcuts for booleans, but explicit comparisons for strings and numbers.
+  - [15.3](#comparison--shortcuts) Use shortcuts for conditionals as often as possible.

     ```typescript
     // bad